 The Black Cat is God, and the events of Trigun are purely for its own entertainment.No, seriously.
 Or it at least is some sort of super-cat.
-How else could you explain it showing up pretty-much anywhere, anytime, especially around such weird characters as Vash?
+How else could you explain it showing up pretty much anywhere, anytime, especially around such weird characters as Vash?
 It even seems to have a "You amuse me." look in some scenes.
-Plus, the cat's Japanese name is given as "Kuroneko-sama", which literally translates as
+Plus, the cat's name is given as "Kuroneko-sama", which literally translates to "Lord Black Cat".

 The reason Vash is so persuasive and people don't shoot him is because he has a mind/emotion control ability.Anime-only, but consider that Legato has Vash's arm and he can screw with the minds of others.
 If the power comes from Vash's arm, does that mean Vash himself has the potential to have even greater abilities?
 Such as making people THINK they actually are doing what they want to, when in fact Vash is controlling them?

 - But people do shoot him multiple times throughout the series, in ways that could heave easily been prevented throughout the series if he was willing to use such abilities.
 Besides, Rem placed such a high value on having an "open ticket to the future", a.k.a. free will to become a better person, it's doubtful that Vash would want to mess with anyone like that.
 However, that isn't to say he might have done so subconsciously, and therefore unintentionally, at times.